Helpmonks/docs/docs/sso/token_delete.md

-# Update an Access Token
+# Delete an Access Token

-Will create a new access_token for the user
+Will remove the access_token of the user

 ### API endpoint